HSarfaraz/Interview-Preparation/HR-Questions/README.md

 -  Integrity
 -  Critical thinking

 In the last organization that I was a part of, the leadership team was always making changes in an effort to improve the quality of the service we provided, but it didn’t seem like the changes stuck around for very long.
 There was no follow up and the employees would just revert back to doing things how they originally were.
 My sug- gestion was to implement a change binder to keep track of these plans, which would make it easy to check on which ones worked and which didn’t, and help ensure the changes were implemented each week.
 With the binder, the results were clearer, and the more successful adjustments became standard policy that all employees followed.

+## Tell me about a time when you had to overcome a setback?

 ### Keep in mind
 -  The role you'are applying for requires you to overcome challenging problems.
 If you've never experienced a challenging problem before, the interviewer can't be sure you will be a good fit for their team.
 -  The interviewer wants to assess what your approach is when dealing with challenging problems.
 Are you the type of person who passes the problem on to someone else to deal with, or do you take ownership of the situation, it to gain a thorough understanding of the issue, and then take positive steps to achieve an outcome that is in the best inter- est of the company?